Statement of Intent for Reading

 All children have access to a school library and are able to take their library books home to enjoy.
-Families are able to access a range of levelled e-books through our subscription to the Oxford Owls on-line library.

 Children are encouraged to read five times a week at home in order to practise skills learned at school.
 This is celebrated in Friday assembly.